lime-rt/lime/doc/usermanual.rst

     (integer) par->lte_only (optional)

-If non-zero, LIME performs an LTE calculation.
-Useful for quick checks.
-The default lte\_only=0, i.e., full non-LTE calculation.
+If non-zero, LIME performs a direct LTE calculation rather than solving for the populations iteratively.
+This facility is useful for quick checks.
+The default is lte\_only=0, i.e., full non-LTE calculation.

 .. code:: c